PreventRansomware/PreventRansomware/docs/Initial Compromise/Phishing Attacks.md

 #### Malicious Attachments
 Modern attackers are still successfully breaching targets by sending malicious attachments directly to their victims.
 In most cases, the payload is hidden inside a Microsoft Office document which is disguised as legitimate business mail when opened; a malicious attachment will sometimes need further user interaction before being able to execute code, but in some rare cases where a zero-day or unpatched vulnerability is involved no user interaction is required.

 Attachment protection seems rather daunting, but there are plenty of tools at the defender’s disposal in reality.
-Firstly defenders should consider outright blocking a list of known bad and unwanted file extensions because some files have no business coming through your eMail gateway.
+Firstly you should consider outright blocking a list of known bad and unwanted file extensions because some files have no business coming through the eMail gateway.
 PreventRansomware has compiled a list on GitHub here.
 Some examples:PS1, .BAT, .LNK, .HTA, .RFT, XLSM

-Attackers love Office documents because they can contain Macro code that can make calls and execute code of all different kinds.
+Attackers love Office documents because they can contain Macro code that can make calls and execute commands of all different kinds.
 Macros are a dangerous weapon and should be controlled at the eMail gateway and user endpoint.
 If your business isn’t using macros or never receives them via email, it’s a great idea to [disable them altogether.][6]
 Block the file type.XLSM from being delivered at all and disable macros via group policy.
-If users use macros legitimately, defenders can control which macros can be enabled via Microsoft group policy.
-The [Disable Internet Macros][7] group policy prevents users from allowing a macro that was delivered to them over the internet or email.
+If users use macros legitimately, you can control which macros can be used via Microsoft group policy.
+The [Disable Internet Macros][7] group policy prevents users from allowing a macro that was delivered to them over the internet or via email from executing.
 If you do anything from this entire body of information, do this.
 Disable Macros.
 [Cyber security professionals want you to.][8]
 No, really, [we do][9].

+In fact macro-based infections have become such a problem that [Microsoft is disabling external macros by default][10] but users are still able to bypass this warning, although they must go out of their way to do so.
+If your business really doesn’t need macros then just block them from executing entirely.

 Don’t worry about remembering all of this right now; it’s on our checklist at the end of this documentation.